Nachtrose/NRSAP/README.md

 ## Hottest news

-After a talk with the great Sequencer guy, Adam Oresten, i was offered the possibility to host his Hyperspeed assets in my module, main reasons being, that it will cut on the size of his code oriented module.
+After a talk with the great Sequencer guy, Adam Oresten, i was offered the possibility to host his Hyperspeed assets in my module, main reason being, that it will cut on the size of his code oriented module.
 And it greatly fits here.

-**A big "Thank you Adam!"**
+### **A big "Thank you Adam!"**

 ## About